RogerJin0910/xredis/README.md

 # xredis
-Provide a more convenient way to use Redis in PHP
+Provide a convenient way to use Redis in PHP.